 I am going to talk to you about Jesus Christ, and your souls.

-I want to make you happy.
-But I know that people are never really happy unless their souls are happy; and I am sure that people's souls cannot be happy, unless they love Jesus Christ.
-And that is the reason why I am going to preach to you now: I want to tell you something about Jesus Christ and your souls.
+We want to make this day a very happy day to you all; we should like to see you bright and cheerful and enjoying yourselves.
+But we know that people are never really happy unless their souls are happy; and we are sure that people's souls cannot be happy unless they love Jesus Christ; and that is the reason why we have asked you all to come to Church;-we want to tell you something about Jesus Christ and your souls.

-Dear children, I hope you will all attend, while I talk to you.
-I pray that the Spirit of God may come into your hearts, and make you able to do so.
-Try to listen to me.
-Try to understand what I say.
-Try to remember and carry away something in your minds.
+Dear Children, I hope you will all attend, while I talk to you.
+I pray that the Spirit of God may come into your hearts and make you able to do so.
+Try to listen to me; try to understand what I say; try to remember and carry away something in your little minds.
 I wish to do you all a great deal of good.
-Do not forget I am preaching to you,-not to the grown up people,-but to you, only to you.
+Do not forget I am preaching to you-not to the grown up people-but to you, only to you.

-Now just think what a pleasant text we have got here.
-It is said,-"I love them that love me; and those that seek me early shall find me."
+Now just think what a pleasant text we have got here; it is said,-"I love them that love me"; and those that seek me early shall "find me."

-These are sweet words indeed; and who do you think_says them?
+These are sweet words indeed; and who, do you think, says them?
 They are said by the Lord Jesus Christ, the Son of God, the Saviour of the world.
-He is called "Wisdom" in this chapter.
-But we know it means Jesus Christ, for there are things said about wisdom in this chapter which cannot be said truly about any one but Jesus Christ Himself.
+He is called Wisdom in this chapter, but we know it means Him, for there are things said about Wisdom in this chapter which cannot be said truly about any one but Jesus Christ Himself.

-Come now and let us see what Jesus Christ says.-Listen, dear children, for this is very important.
+Come now and let us see what Jesus Christ says;-listen, dear Children, for this is very important.

-I. He tells us,-"I love them that love me."
+I. He tells us, "I love them that love me."
 Now what can we make out of this?

 First of all, do you not think it is very pleasant to hear that there are people whom Jesus Christ loves?
-You know we all like to be loved in this world.
-Only think how disagreeable it would be for you and me, if there was nobody alive who loved us.
-Suppose that no man or woman cared a bit for us,-suppose that everybody neglected us, and left us alone; what should we do?
+You know we all like to be loved in this world: only think how disagreeable it would be for you and me if there was nobody alive who loved us.
+Suppose that no man or woman cared a bit for us,-suppose that every body neglected us, and left us alone; what should we do?
 We should be wretched and miserable and unhappy!
 I am sure we all like to be loved.

-Well then, just consider what a blessed thing it must be to be loved by Jesus Christ,-by the Son of God Himself.
+Well then, just consider what a blessed thing it must be to be loved by Jesus Christ, by the Son of God Himself.

 You know that sometimes people love us in this world, and yet can do nothing for us.
-Your dear fathers and mothers love you, but perhaps they are poor, and cannot buy what you want; or perhaps they are sick, and very old, and can do nothing to help you.
+Your dear fathers and mothers love you, but perhaps they are poor, and cannot buy what you want; or, perhaps they are sick and very old, and can do nothing to help you.

-But, dear children, these are things that can never happen to Jesus Christ, and I will tell you why.
+But, dear Children, these are things that can never happen to Jesus Christ, and I will tell you why.

-Jesus Christ is very great.
-He is King of kings, and Lord of lords.
-He is Maker of all things.
-He is God Himself.
-He is Almighty.
-He is able to do anything whatsoever that He likes.
+Jesus Christ is very great; He is King of kings, and Lord of lords; He is maker of all things; He is God Himself.
+He is almighty; He is able to do anything whatsoever that He likes.